 Introduction

-This 20 credit Pre-Hospital Trauma Care module is for registered practitioners looking to further develop and expand their knowledge and practice of pre-hospital trauma care.
+This 20 credit module, Pre-Hospital Trauma Care, is for registered practitioners looking to further develop and expand their knowledge and practice of pre-hospital trauma care.
 The module can be taken at level 6 (BSc level) or level 7 (Masters level) and is relevant to paramedics and emergency care practitioners.

-• Evaluate the communication, coordination and collaboration of resources required to deliver care to the trauma patient from the point of injury through to definitive care
+• evaluate the communication, coordination and collaboration of multidisciplinary resources required to deliver effective trauma care from the point of injury through to definitive treatment.

 Key Facts